eryxcoop/eryxcoop.github.io/_posts/2025-03-18-Merkle-Trees.md

 - Proving that a specific element is included in a private set, without revealing the whole set to the verifier.
 - Proving that a specific element is excluded from a private set, without revealing the element to the verifier, using sparse Merkle trees.

+## Concrete applications

+- A good explanation on the use of Merkle trees to make optimized build systems is written in [this article on _lwm.net_](https://lwn.net/Articles/821367/).
+- NixOS is a widely-used operating system that implements Merkle trees for boot time integrity checks, as mentioned [here](https://discourse.nixos.org/t/boot-time-integrity-checks-for-the-nix-store/36793).
+- Many cryptocurrency exchange platforms base their Proof of Reserves mechanisms in Merkle trees (for proving their funds cover their user's assets).
+Binance has [their own article](https://www.binance.com/en/proof-of-reserves) explaining it.
+- The Early Detection Framework was proposed in [this paper](https://www.researchgate.net/publication/380542025_Enhancing_blockchain_scalability_and_security_the_early_fraud_detection_EFD_framework_for_optimistic_rollups) by researchers aiming to help optimistic rollups reduce costs in verification time.